RatajVaver/ratchet-docs/docs/types/vector.md

-# Vectors
+# Vector
-Vector object represents a three-dimensional [Euclidean vector](https://en.wikipedia.org/wiki/Euclidean_vector).
+Vector type represents a three-dimensional [Euclidean vector](https://en.wikipedia.org/wiki/Euclidean_vector).

 This is most commonly used to refer to a specific point in the game world.